Ligature and/or Suicide Risk Reduction - Inpatient Psychiatric Units - Ligature Resistant Medical Beds

 Any examples are for illustrative purposes only.

-In addition, The Joint Commission will not advise on the type of medical beds or ligature-resistant beds that should be purchased for patients.
+The Joint Commission will not advise on the type of medical beds or ligature-resistant beds that should be purchased for patients.
 These decisions should be balanced based on patient needs.
+Organizations must evaluate beds and be aware of the ligature and/or other safety risks the bed(s) may present.

 Additional Resource